How to Choose a CCD CameraDoug George

 There are several possible sources of noise in an astronomical CCD image, but by far the greatest contribution to noise in a CCD image typically comes from a combination of three sources: (a) Read Noise, (b) Dark Current Noise and (d) Sky Background.
 These terms are defined more fully in the section CCD Imaging 101.
 Our cameras are designed to minimize read noise and there is little that the user can do to affect this source of noise in an image.
 Many claims are made about the low noise of cameras manufactured by various companies, but independent tests have shown that SBIG consistently produces exceptionally low noise cameras.
 Also, fortunately, for the vast majority of imaging applications, read noise is insignificant compared to the other two sources of noise in typical long exposure astronomical imaging.
 This leaves us with Sky Background and Dark Current.

 The need for guiding is often overlooked – or thought of only after everything else – when initially building an imaging system.
 Many other camera manufacturers do not even offer a guiding solution.
 Some offer hybrid solutions letting the beginner look for a guiding camera elsewhere.
 From its inception, however, SBIG has offered guiding solutions for astrophotographers and astroimagers.
-Twenty-four years ago, our first product, the ST-4 Autoguider, revolutionized astro imaging.
-Shortly thereafter we patented Track & Accumulate, and then Self-Guiding.
-In the following years we introduced Adaptive Optics, the STV stand-alone video guider, the SG-4 stand-alone autoguider, the ST-I Autoguider and Planetary imager and most recently received a third patent for Differential Guiding.
-The point here is that Guiding is an extremely important function in astronomical CCD imaging that should not be trivialized.
+Our first product, the ST-4 Autoguider, revolutionized astro imaging.
+Guiding is an extremely important function in astronomical CCD imaging that should not be trivialized.
 Without good guiding you will not get very good images.

 Unlike DSLRs, virtually every astronomical CCD camera is operated with a computer or laptop.
 So, no matter how good your CCD camera might be, if it does not have good control software its just an expensive bunch of wires and metal.
 After all is said and done, if a camera is difficult to use at the telescope, no matter how good the hardware, image quality will suffer.
 Getting focused, framing an object that is difficult to see, processing the results, etc., all go into the final result.
 Good software makes these and other tasks easier to get right.
 Most other manufacturers supply only bare bones control software, or even less, just the drivers, assuming the user will purchase third party software to make their cameras functional.
 SBIG cameras come with our CCDOPS software, which makes effective imaging possible out of the box.
 For more advanced control, including operating all of your observatory equipment, we offer MaxIm DL software.
 A variety of third-party products are also available.